Can Pregnant Women Eat Chinese Food? What’s Safe & What to Avoid

 7. Bok Choy

 This leafy green veggie is a staple in many Chinese dishes, and it’s loaded with vitamins and minerals that are important for a healthy pregnancy.
-Plus, its mild flavor makes it an easy addition to stir-fries and soups.
+Plus, its mild flavour makes it an easy addition to stir-fries and soups.

 8. Red Dates